-MAT 145 Calculus for Business and Social Sciences (3) This course emphasizes the applications of the following topics in Business and Social Sciences: Functions and their graphs, exponential and logarithmic functions, limits and continuity, and differentiation's and integrations in one and several variables.
-Credit will not be allowed if student has passed MAT 150.
-This course will not be counted toward a major in the department.
-Prerequisite: MAT 130 or the equivalent.
 MAT 150 Calculus I (4) Limit processes, including the concepts of limits, continuity, differentiation, and integration of functions.
 Applications to physical problems will be discussed.
 Prerequisite: A grade of C or better in either MAT 126 or MAT 130.
-MAT 171 Basic Concepts of Mathematics for Elementary School Teachers I (3) This course is the first part of a two-semester course sequence with MAT 172.
+G ALLAUDET UNIVERSITY UND Ξ RGRADUATE 0 A T A L O G 2011 - 2012 MAT 171 Basic Concepts of Mathematics for Elementary School Teachers I (3) This course is the first part of a two-semester course sequence with MAT 172.
 This course is designed for prospective preschool and elementary school teachers.
 The contents of this course are concepts and theories underlying elementary school mathematics.
 The students will explore the "why" behind the mathematical concepts, ideas, and procedures.
 Topics include problem solving, whole numbers and numeration, whole numbers operations and properties, number theory, fractions, decimals, ratio and proportion, and integers.
 Prerequisite: MAT 055 or the equivalent, or permission of the department chair.
 This course is not open to mathematics majors.
 MAT 172 Basic Concepts of Mathematics for Elementary School Teachers II (3) This course is the second part of a two-semester course sequence with MAT 171.
 This course is designed for prospective preschool and elementary school teachers.
 The contents of this course are concepts and theories underlying elementary school mathematics.
 The students will explore the "why" behind the mathematical concepts, ideas, and procedures.
 Topics include rational and real numbers, introduction to algebra, Euclidean and solid geometry, statistics, and probability.
 Prerequisite: MAT 171.
 This course is not open to mathematics majors.
+MAT 195 Special Topics (1-5) Special topics in the discipline, designed primarily for freshmen.
+Students may enroll in 195 Special Topics multiple times, as long as the topics differ.
+Prerequisite: Permission of the instructor.
 MAT 205 Calculus II (4) Applications of integration, inverse functions, the natural logarithm and exponential functions, and hyperbolic functions.
 Techniques of integration, sequences, series of numbers and functions, and Taylor series.
 Prerequisite: A grade of C of better in MAT 150.
 MAT 206 Calculus III (4) Vectors, partial derivatives, multiple integrals, line integrals, Green's Theorem, the Divergence Theorem, and Stokes Theorem.
 Applications to physical problems will be given.
 Prerequisite: MAT 205.
 MAT 210 Mathematical Proofs (3) A study of functional principles and proof techniques.
 Topics will include statements, consequence, proof, sufficient and necessary conditions, contraposition, induction, sets, relations, functions, cardinality, divisibility, prime numbers, congruence, Fermat's Theorem, counting principles, permutations, variations, combinations, binomial coefficients, graphs, planar and directed graphs, and graph coloring.
 Prerequisite: A grade of C or better in MAT 150.
-MAT 295 Special Topics I (1-3) Topics in mathematics depending on the interests of the student.
+MAT 295 Special Topics (1-5) Special Topics in the discipline, designed primarily for sophomores.
+Students may enroll in 295 Special Topics multiple times, as long as the topics differ.
 Prerequisite: Permission of the instructor.
 MAT 307 Linear Algebra (3) This course covers the fundamental concepts of vector spaces, linear transformations, systems of linear equations, and matrix algebra from a theoretical and a practical point of view.
 Results will be illustrated by mathematical and physical examples.
 Important algebraic (e.g., determinants and eigenvalues), geometric (e.g., orthogonality and the Spectral Theorem), and computational (e.g., Gauss elimination and matrix factorization) aspects will be studied.
 Prerequisite: MAT 205 or permission of department chair.
 MAT 313 Probability and Statistics I (3) This course is the first part of a two-semester course sequence with MAT 314.
 This course covers probability, continuous and discrete random variables, distribution and density functions, jointly distributed random variables, sampling, statistical inference, least squares, and regression theory.
 Prerequisite: MAT 150.